Wedding Budget Tip #12: Ask friends for wedding help

 Should you hire friends to do work for your wedding?

-Overall, I recommend using friends and family for wedding help when possible, if they're willing!
-As long as you take the time to set expectations upfront, everyone should come away happy and still friends in the end.
+Overall, we recommend using friends and family for wedding help when possible, if they’re willing!
+As long as you take the time to set expectations upfront, everyone should come away happy and still be friends in the end.